NathanKell/UADRealism/README.md

 ### Serialization support
 TAF includes a serialization library for reading and writing CSV files to managed data, as well as the ability to read to BaseData formats on demand from arbitrary files/strings.
 In addition, a number of the HumanXtoY methods have been reimplemented in managed code, and support exists to read a set of params and update indexed dictionaries (as used by guns, torpedos, and partModels).

+### Debug features
+TAF supports hot-reloading for quick iteration. set `taf_hot_reload` to 1 in params and press F9 to hot-reload certain files from csv (currently tech, components, parts, randparts).
+Note not all aspects of these items are reloaded, and no items can be added or removed, just have their data updated.
+TAF also supports dumping applicable RandParts.
+With hot reloading on, go to the constructor and press F10.
+This will dump all RandParts that fit the current hull into the console.
+If multiple sets of RandParts can be chosen, based on tech vars, then each set will be dumped.

 # UADRealism
 Realism modding for Ultimate Admiral: Dreadnoughts - coming soon, this is about TAF.

 ### TAF Changelog
+* 3.16.4 - Default peace changes to off.
+Add RandPart dumping for hulls in constructor.
+Add support for ai_min_caliber_.
+Update to UAD 1.6.1.2.
 * 3.16.3 - Fix peace VP difference param typo.
 Default white peace param to off.
 Update to UAD 1.6.1.1 Optx2
 * 3.16.2 - Support overriding tech group sprites too.
 Make scrapping occur once per nation per turn, not all nations at once, for performance (controllable with param).
 Don't scrap during campaign generation.
 Update for UAD 1.6.0.9Optx3.
 * 3.16.1 - Fixed typo in peace treaty code causing the player to get prompts for AI-AI peace deals